Expert Recap: CIRS and GI issues

 Your intestinal wall is not a simple barrier.
 It’s a layered system; a combination of physical, chemical, immunological, and microbial systems all working together to let nutrients in and keep harmful things out.
 Mycotoxins compromise every layer of that system.

 The research here is fairly clear.
-A 2020 review published in Toxins documented the specific mechanisms through which common mycotoxins, including deoxynivalenol, aflatoxins, and ochratoxin A, damage the gut: they degrade epithelial cells, reduce the expression of tight junction proteins, thin the mucosal layer, and trigger a cascade of inflammatory signalling that destabilizes intestinal immunity.
-(Source)
+A 2020 review published in Toxins documented the specific mechanisms through which common mycotoxins (including deoxynivalenol, aflatoxins, and ochratoxin A) damage the gut.
+They:

 If you’ve ever done an IgG food sensitivity panel and had reactivity to just about every food listed, it’s not a food issue.
-It’s a compromised gut barrier
+It’s a compromised gut barrier.

 A related review in the International Journal of Molecular Sciences confirmed this across multiple mycotoxin types and multiple species models, concluding that mycotoxin-induced barrier disruption results in both bacterial translocation and activation of systemic and local immune responses.
 (Source)